sparkle-project/sparkle-project.github.io/documentation/index.md

 * In <samp>Build Settings</samp> tab set "<samp>Runpath Search Paths</samp>" to `@loader_path/../Frameworks` (for non-Xcode projects add the flags `-Wl,-rpath,@loader_path/../Frameworks`).
 This is not a necessary step in recent versions of Xcode.
 * If you have your own process for copying/packaging your app make sure it preserves symlinks!

+Sandboxed applications using Sparkle 2 require [additional setup](/documentation/sandboxing).

-[Sparkle 2 beta pre-releases](//github.com/{{ site.github_username }}/Sparkle/releases) are also available on GitHub.
-They are available in Swift Package Manager, CocoaPods, and Carthage too by specifying the pre-release version in your project's manifest.
+[Pre-releases](//github.com/{{ site.github_username }}/Sparkle/releases) when available are published on GitHub.
+They are also available in Swift Package Manager, CocoaPods, and Carthage too by specifying the pre-release version in your project's manifest.

 A more nightly build from our repository can be downloaded from our [GitHub Actions page](https://github.com/sparkle-project/Sparkle/actions?query=event%3Apush+is%3Asuccess+branch%3A2.x) by selecting a recent workflow commit and downloading the `Sparkle-distribution*.tar.xz` artifact.
 Alternatively, you may clone Sparkle's repository with all its submodules, run `make release`, and extract the binaries in the resulting `Sparkle-*.tar.xz` (or `.bz2`) archive.

-Sandboxed applications using Sparkle 2 require [additional setup](/documentation/sandboxing).

 ### 2. Set up a Sparkle updater object

 These instructions are for regular .app bundles in Cocoa.
-If you want to use Sparkle from other UI toolkits or want to instantiate the updater yourself, please see [our programmatic setup](/documentation/programmatic-setup).
+If you want to use Sparkle from other UI toolkits such as SwiftUI or want to instantiate the updater yourself, please visit [our programmatic setup](/documentation/programmatic-setup).
 If you want to update a non-app bundle, such as a Preference Pane or a plug-in, follow [step 2 for non-app bundles](/documentation/bundles/).

 * Open up your MainMenu.xib.
 * Choose <samp>View › Utilities › Object Library...</samp>
 * Type "Object" in the search field under the object library (at the bottom of the right sidebar) and drag an Object into the left sidebar of the document editor.
 * Select the Object that was just added.
 * Choose <samp>View › Utilities › Identity Inspector</samp>.
-* Type `SUUpdater` in the <samp>Class</samp> box of the <samp>Custom Class</samp> section in the inspector.
+* Type `SPUStandardUpdaterController` in the <samp>Class</samp> box of the <samp>Custom Class</samp> section in the inspector.
-* If you'd like, make a "<samp>Check for Updates...</samp>" menu item in the application menu; set its target to the `SUUpdater` instance and its action to `checkForUpdates:`.
+* If you'd like, make a "<samp>Check for Updates...</samp>" menu item in the application menu; set its target to the `SPUStandardUpdaterController` instance and its action to `checkForUpdates:`.

-If you are using Sparkle 2, `SUUpdater` is a deprecated stub.
-While it is still functional for transitional purposes, new applications will want to use `SPUStandardUpdaterController` in the above steps instead.
+If you are using Sparkle 1, you will need to use `SUUpdater` instead of `SPUStandardUpdaterController` in the above steps.
+In Sparkle 2, `SUUpdater` is a deprecated stub.
+While it is still functional for transitional purposes, new applications will want to migrate to `SPUStandardUpdaterController`.

 ### 3. Segue for security concerns